Built-in intelligence pipeline

 This document specifies the open-source intelligence pipeline that ships with the Astrocyte core.
 The pipeline activates when provider_tier: storage - it transforms the Retrieval SPI’s CRUD operations into a full memory experience.

-For the two-tier architecture this pipeline serves, see architecture-framework.md.
+For the two-tier architecture this pipeline serves, see architecture.md.
 For the Retrieval SPI it orchestrates, see provider-spi.md.
 For governance policies that wrap the pipeline, see policy-layer.md.

 1. Purpose